Learn film acting in 8 weeks...and build your reel!

 Week 3: Refining audition performances

-Students continue refining their audition performances with new role assignments, while rotating casting director and director roles among classmates.
+After a 2-week winter break for the holidays, students will continue refining their audition performances with new role assignments, while rotating casting director and director roles among classmates.
 The ongoing focus on live feedback and role preparation prepares participants for deeper challenges in the coming weeks.

 Week 4: Monologue performance